Electric Car Tax Benefits Explained | Kia UK

 Capital Allowance

-In April 2021, this regulation changed so that only fully electric cars are now eligible for the 100% capital allowance, meaning hybrid cars no longer qualify for this benefit.
-This regulation shift demonstrates the increasing recognition of EVs as the future of driving. electric cars
+In April 2021, this regulation changed so that only fully electric cars are now eligible for the 100% capital allowance, meaning this is no longer also a tax benefit of hybrid cars .
+This regulation shift demonstrates the increasing recognition of pure EVs as the future of driving.

 EV charging

 For individuals, EVs also bring the benefit of cheaper running costs compared to petrol or diesel models.
-The improved economy of electric cars, along with the various other tax benefits, mean EVs still make a more economical long-term choice.
+The improved economy of electric cars, along with the various other EV tax benefits, makes electric cars a more economical long-term choice.

 Workplace EV charging

-If you’re an employer, you may be able to benefit from a benefit-in-kind tax exemption by installing EV chargers at your workplace.
-The criteria for workplace EV charging tax exemption outlines that businesses must have:
+If you’re an employer, you may be able to benefit from an electric car Benefit-in-Kind tax exemption by installing EV chargers at your workplace.

-• At least one charger dedicated to your workplace
+- Have at least one charger dedicated to the workplace

-• Charging point(s) at or near your office
+- Ensure the charging point(s) are located at or near the office

-• Charging point(s) that are available to all employees or all employees at a specific location
+- Make the charging point(s) available to all employees (or all employees at a specific location)

 It’s Time to Go Electric